sdrelton/matrix-est-maxelts/README.md

 along with thorough numerical experiments investigating their performance, can be found in the (open access) paper

-N. J. Higham and S. D. Relton, "[Estimating the Largest Entries of a Matrix](http://eprints.ma.man.ac.uk/2424)", MIMS EPrint 2015.116, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2015.
+N. J. Higham and S. D. Relton, "[Estimating the Largest Elements of a Matrix](http://eprints.ma.man.ac.uk/2424)", MIMS EPrint 2015.116, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2015.